aedoardo1990/2nd_Project/README.md

 - know who is Super Max.
 - be able to enter my driver/player name, my photo and to have them displayed in the site.
 - access a website that it is easy to navigate and with some interactive features.
-- want to hear the Formula 1 anthem to charge myself for the game.
+- want to hear the Formula 1 anthem to get adrenaline for the game.
 - a site where I can play with the cards of the pilots of Formula 1.
 - feel the atmosphere of Formula 1 races through a website with captivating design.
 - have a game based on time speed.
 - know my final position at the end of the game.
-- get a congratulation message if I ll finish on podium.
+- get a congratulation message if I'll finish on podium.
-- get a congratulation message with music if I ll finish first.
+- get a congratulation message with music if I'll finish first.
 - have the option to play again after the end of the game.
 - keep updated about new features of the site by accessing the social media links.